• Skip to main content

 Bowl of yogurt with homemade granola and fresh blueberries.

-Oatmeal Options
+2. Oatmeal Options

-We love oatmeal, sprinkled with brown sugar or drizzled with honey, topped with berries, a scoop of plain yogurt, apple sauce, granola, raisins, or nuts.
-These are our 3 favorite oatmeal variations to give variety each week.
+We love oatmeal, sprinkled with brown sugar or drizzled with honey, topped with berries, a scoop of plain yogurt, Homemade Applesauce, Almond Vanilla Granola, raisins, or nuts.

-• Overnight Crockpot Oatmeal - Our Favorite and SO EASY!
+• Overnight Crockpot Oatmeal - Our Favorite and so easy!
 Before you go to bed, put 1 cup of Steel Cut Oats and 6 cups of water in a crockpot on LOW.
 Ready in the morning to load on the toppings!

 A bowl of crockpot steel cut oatmeal with granola and berries.